zenml-io/zenml/docs/book/user-guide/advanced-guide/managing-environments.md

 description: How to develop across multiple development environments
 ---

-# TODO

-The "Managing environments" page:
-- What kind of environments even exist when using ZenML: theres the client environment, the build environment (image builders), the server environment (tell them that this needs to have some stuff installed if they want to use feature X and how to do it), the orchestrator environment (link to pipeline containerization page)
-- how to handle multiple pipelines/workspaces on a local machine
-- how to handle custom packages/integrations in the ZenML server

-# ENDTODO

 # Managing Multiple Environments in ZenML

-# This page is WIP
+{% hint style="warning" %}
+**Note:** This page is a work in progress (WIP) and is currently under development.
+If you have any questions or need assistance, please join our [Slack community](https://zenml.io/slack).
+{% endhint %}

-In a ZenML deployment, you might have to manage multiple environments, such as your local development environment, the ZenML server environment, and the environment within the Docker images created when building pipelines.
+In a ZenML deployment, you might have to manage multiple environments, such as your local development environment, the ZenML server environment, the build environment (image builders), and the orchestrator environment.
 This guide will help you understand how to manage dependencies and configurations in these different environments.

-- what kind of environments even exist when using ZenML: theres the client environment, the build environment (image builders), the server environment (tell them that this needs to have some stuff installed if they want to use feature X and how to do it), the orchestrator environment (link to pipeline containerization page)
-- how to handle multiple pipelines/workspaces on a local machine
-- how to handle custom packages/integrations in the ZenML server

 ## Local Development Environment